benjaminion/upgrading-ethereum-book/src/book.md

 <details>
 <summary>Full output</summary>

 Values are bytes.
 Don't be alarmed that that maximum size of `BeaconState` turns out to be 139TiB, or that `BeaconBlockBody` can be enormous.
-These sizes are based on the notional maximum list lengths they contain, and are not realistic in practice.
+These sizes are based on the notional [maximum SSZ list lengths](/part2/building_blocks/ssz#lists) they contain, and are not realistic in practice.

 ```none
 {